Close Menu

 3. The First Samples of an Asteroid Collected by NASA Are Heading Home

 Orbiting Earth for thousands of millennia in deep space, the asteroid Bennu has witnessed the formation of the solar system.
 NASA’s Origins, Spectral Interpretation, Resource Identification, Security Regolith Explorer or OSIRIS-REx has been orbiting Bennu since 2018 – with a world record for the smallest body ever orbited – and now, the sample collected in 2020 will begin its journey home to Earth in May.
 The ARES team began planning for this mission 15 years ago and will be on hand when the asteroid sample capsule will touch down in the Utah desert.
-The team will have a temporary clean room set up nearby just as they did after the Stardust comet sample successfully landed in 2006.
-The sample then will be transferred to an ultramodern curation facility now under construction at Johnson.
+The team will have a temporary clean room set up nearby, just as they did after the Stardust comet sample successfully landed in 2006.
+The sample will then be transferred to an ultramodern curation facility now under construction at Johnson.
 The first scientists to get a look at Bennu will study its chemical and mineralogical makeup to complete the mission’s official science goals.
 Once studies have concluded, ARES will archive about 75% of the sample to be used in the future by scientists from around the world.

 4. Scientists Will Analyze Bennu’s Sample with a New Instrument